-LEARNING OBJECTIVES LEARNING OUTCOMES ASSESSMENT METHODS To demonstrate an understanding of: Students will: As measured by: The basic narrative of American history: political, economic, social and cultural, including unity and diversity in American society.
+LEARNING OBJECTIVES LEARNING OUTCOMES ASSESSMENT METHODS To demonstrate an understanding of: Students will: As measured by: The basic narrative of African American history: political, economic, social and cultural, including unity and diversity in American society.
 Identity and relate significant historical events, people, and phenomenon.
 Regular class attendance and participation.
 Satisfactory completion of reading and written assignments.
 Satisfactory performance on projects, quizzes, and/or examinations.
-Common institutions in American society and how they have affected different groups.
+Common institutions in African American society and how they have affected different groups.
 Understand and identify institutional evolution, impact, and significance across cultures.
 Regular class attendance and participation.
 Satisfactory completion of reading and written assignments.
 Satisfactory performance on projects, quizzes, and/or examinations.
-America's evolving relationship with the rest of the world.
+The Development of African American society in the context of global events.
 Develop a global perspective that recognizes U.S. development in a greater context.
 Regular class attendance and participation.
 Satisfactory completion of reading and written assignments.
 Satisfactory performance on projects, quizzes, and/or examinations.
 Historical interpretation: the nature of history, the purpose of history, the place of history within American culture, and how primary and secondary sources are used to construct historical accounts.
 Develop critical thinking skills that will enhance the ability to increase information literacy and communicate effectively in writing.
 Regular class attendance and participation.
 Satisfactory completion of reading and written assignments.
 Satisfactory performance on projects, quizzes, and/or examinations.

-- F. TEXT(S) AND MATERIALS: To be determined by the instructor and described in the course syllabus. - G. INFORMATION TECHNOLOGY: Access to audio-visual materials, computer-based presentations, and internet-based course management systems.
+F. TEXT(S) AND MATERIALS: To be determined by the instructor and described in the course syllabus.

+G. INFORMATION TECHNOLOGY: Access to audio-visual materials, computer-based presentations, and internet-based course management systems.